AyoubDahir/uataddons/idil/DAILY_SALES_README.md

 **Solution:**
 - Check if orders exist for the period
 - Verify order state is "confirmed"
-- Try "All Salespeople" filter
+- Try "All Sales" filter

 ---